nebari-dev/nebari-docs/docs/docs/how-tos/nebari-gcp.md

 :::warning
 A Nebari deployment on GCP will **NOT** fall into `free tier` usage.
 Therefore, we recommend that you sign up for a paid account or contact your cloud administrator for more information.
-If you provision resources outside of the free tier, you may be charged.
+If you provision resources outside the free tier, you may be charged.
 We're not responsible for any charges you may incur if this happens.
 :::

 ## Set up the `gcloud` CLI